 A visit to the Galapagos over the holidays during the warm season is an experience to be remembered about for years to come.
 December or January marks the beginning of the warm season throughout the archipelago.
 Sunny skies and calm waters are interrupted occasionally by afternoon showers that liven up the landscape and bring warm currents and wildlife to the turquoise waters.
 The warm season continues on until April and begins to transition to the cool season.

 May and June normally are months of transition from the warm season to the cool season.
 Remember, the Galapagos Islands cross the equator.
-Weather that may be cool to locals might be very refreshing to those who are experiencing the summer heat at home.
-During the cool season it is normally sunny during mid day.
+Weather that may be cool to locals can be very refreshing to those who are experiencing the summer heat at home.
+During the cool season, it is normally sunny during midday.
 We may experience some occasional cloud cover in the late afternoon and evening.
-In November, the Galapagos Islands normally transition into the warm season.
+In November, the Galapagos Islands normally begin to transition into the warm season.

 When is the best time to visit the Galapagos?

-The Galapagos is a place that can be visited at any time.
-There are two seasons, the warmest is between December to May when the sky is always clear and the sun shines strongly.
-If you love to dive, the best time to visit is between December to May because the temperatures are a bit warmer.
+The Galapagos is a place that can be visited at any time of year.
+There are two seasons, the warmest time of year is between December to May when the sky is always clear and the sun shines strongly.
+If you love to dive, the waters are warmest between December to May.
 If you don’t mind cooler water June to November is a great time to observe much of the famous Galapagos marine life.

 Galapagos Cool Season